autophagy/crystalliser-bot/README.md

 # crystalliser-bot
 Port of my crystalliser processing sketch to python to run as a [twitter bot](https://twitter.com/crystalliser).
 Original, I know

+I also did a [small write-up](http://www.deadcells.org/crystalliser-twitter-bot/) of this project on my site

 ## Example input
 ![input](input.jpg)